-- 3/4 Loaf of white bread
+- 3/4 loaf of white bread

-- 1lb Sage flavored sausage
+- 1 pound sage flavored ground sausage

 - Tear bread into bite sized pieces, place in 9×13 dish and put bread in oven to toast.
 Or, if you like to think ahead, just lay the bread out on a baking dish and leave it on the counter overnight.
 It'll be perfectly stale the next day and ready to use, no toasting required.

-3. Transfer sausage and vegetables to a large bowl and add soup.
+- Transfer sausage and vegetables to a large bowl and add soup.
 Mix well.

-6. Cover with foil and bake for 45 minutes.
+- Cover with foil and bake for 45 minutes.
 Remove foil and bake another 15 minutes or until browned.